Presidency hinges on tight races in battleground states

 WASHINGTON (AP) — The fate of the United States presidency hung in the balance Wednesday morning, as President Donald Trump and Democratic challenger Joe Biden battled for three familiar battleground states — Wisconsin, Michigan and Pennsylvania — that could prove crucial in determining who wins the White House.

-A late burst of votes in Wisconsin from Milwaukee gave Biden a small lead, but it was too early to call the race.
+It was unclear when or how quickly a winner could be determined.
+A late burst of votes in Wisconsin gave Biden a small lead in the state, but it was still too early to call the race.
 Hundreds of thousands of votes were also outstanding in Michigan and Pennsylvania.

-The two candidates, who have proposed dramatically different visions for the nation, split territory across the U.S. after polls closed Tuesday night.
-With neither candidate securing the 270 Electoral College votes needed to win the White House, Biden urged patience and vowed that every vote would be counted.
+The high stakes election was held against the backdrop of a historic pandemic that has killed more than 230,000 Americans and wiped away millions of jobs.
+Both candidates spent months pressing dramatically different visions for the nation’s future and voters responded in huge numbers, with more than 100 million people casting votes ahead of Election Day.

-But Trump, in an extraordinary move from the White House, called for outstanding ballots not to be counted.
+But by night's end, the margins were exceedingly tight, with the candidates trading wins in battleground states across the country.
+Trump picked up Florida, the largest of the swing states, while Biden flipped Arizona, a state that has reliably voted Republican in recent elections.
+Neither cleared the 270 Electoral College votes needed to carry the White House.

 Vote tabulations routinely continue beyond Election Day, and states largely set the rules for when the count has to end.
 In presidential elections, a key point is the date in December when presidential electors met.
 That's set by federal law.